 While many systems concentrate heavily on sales purposes, NetHunt CRM has a very customisable structure so you can manage almost any type of activity in it; from sales and projects, to customer support and software development.
 There’s a mountain of other functionality.
-Bulk emails, tags, automated reporting, automated pipelines, integrations with your favourite lead generation source like Intercom, LinkedIn, or Facebook Messenger.
+Bulk emails, tags, automated reporting, automated pipelines, sales automation, integrations with your favourite lead generation source like Intercom, LinkedIn, or Facebook Messenger.

 Perfect for small business because…